Wwawawa/iac-aspnet/6-WS-Federation/EmbeddedSTS/MakeSomeChangeForThis/README.md

-#### Base on that config and code, we can make some change as below:
+#### Base on that config and code, we can make some change as below, that we can get same result as change before
 * 1- add below config into web.config
   ```xml
   <system.identityModel>